HANDS-ON & IMMERSIVE OPPORTUNITIES Camps & Workshops

 Campers will get hands-on with history, conducting an archaeology dig in the History Center’s backyard, testing their skills in the Log House kitchen, tending a pioneer garden, “meeting” Civil War soldiers, and much more while they explore the evolution of our community.

-Open to Rising 1st through Rising 6th Graders
+Open to Rising Kindergarten – Rising 5th Graders

-The Thomasville History Center and Thomasville Landmarks are present a special 3-day camp experience at the Lapham-Patterson House for rising 5th through rising 7th graders.
+The Thomasville History Center and Thomasville Landmarks are presenting a special 3-day camp experience at the Lapham-Patterson House.

 Campers will explore the Dawson Street Historic District architecture, the stories of the families who lived there, and historic preservation.
 Taking inspiration from the neighborhood, campers will each design and “construct” a house using cardboard boxes and mixed materials.

 Collectively, the campers’ creations will be arranged in a temporary diorama and remain on display at the Lapham-Patterson House through August.

 Scholarships Application Deadline: May 8

 Scholarship assistance (full registration or partial) is available for either camp experience.
 To apply, please download and return the application below.